Peggy Flanagan: Elections

 In 2017, Flanagan became a candidate for lieutenant governor, joining U.S. Representative Tim Walz, who won the DFL primary in the 2018 Minnesota gubernatorial election.
 In the general election, Walz and Flanagan defeated the Republican nominees, Jeff Johnson and Donna Bergstrom.
 Walz and Flanagan were reelected in 2022.
+Walz and Flanagan have said that they chose to govern as partners rather than follow the traditionally lower-profile model of the lieutenant governorship.
+Indigenous leaders interviewed by the Associated Press credited Flanagan as a driving force behind the administration's expansion of tribal consultation and its emphasis on tribal sovereignty.